panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 You can think that some of the questions are useless for interviewing.
 I have the same feeling, especially regarding the [eagle eye test](#3-eagle-eye-test).
 Still, they could be asked.

 Anyways, many of these questions can truly assess if you are seasoned in JavaScript, like [the tricky closure](#5-the-classic-question-tricky-closure).
 If you have had difficulties to answer some while reading the post, it's a good indicator of what you must study next!

+Ready for a new challenge?
+Try to answer [7 Interview Questions on "this" keyword](javascript-this-interview-questions).

 *Is it fair to ask tricky questions during the interview?
 Let me know your opinion.*